daniellmb/HEX-RGB-Conversion/README.md

 		- An array containing the RGB integers in the following format [red, green, blue]

 	- example:
-		- Convert the Hexadecimal value "FF0000" (red color) to RGB integers.
-The variable rgb value will be equal to [255, 0, 0]
+		- Convert the Hexadecimal value "c0ffee" (blue color) to RGB integers.
+The variable "rgb" will be equal to [192, 255, 238]

 		  ```javascript
-		  var rgb = toRGB("FF0000");
+		  var rgb = toRGB("c0ffee");
+		  //rgb === [192, 255, 238]
 		  ```

 - **toHex** *(`Number` red, `Number` green, `Number` blue)*

 	- summary:
-		- Register a callback on a named topic.
+        - Converts 3 RGB integer values into a Hexadecimal string.
+        Important! input must be integers with a range of 0 to 255.
+        To keep the function as light as possible there is no idiot-proofing, if you pass in bad data I'm not fixing it for you :-)

 	- red: `Number`
 		- number ranging from 0 to 255 indicating the amount of red